-Nine time champion jockey in the UK Pat Smullen passed away in Dublin Ireland yesterday, after a two year battle with prostate cancer.
+Nine time champion jockey in Ireland, Pat Smullen passed away in Dublin Ireland yesterday, after a two year battle with prostate cancer.
 In the aftermath of his passing many posted and commented on their personal experiences with this fine man and outstanding rider who fought his disease with class and grace the same way he rose to be the champion he was.

 We didn’t get to see Pat ride as much as we would have probably liked to here in the states, but for us avid students of the game we saw him win just about every Group 1 under the sun across Europe and beyond.